fishi0x01/vsh/README.md

 `grep` recursively searches the given term in key and value pairs.
 It does not support regex.
  If you are looking for copies or just trying to find the path to a certain term, this command might come in handy.

+### dump

+`dump` dumps the secrets as json files to disk.
+Further, a `restore.sh` is generated which can be used to restore the secrets with the native vault client via `kv put`.
+Be aware, that secrets are in clear-text on your disk after using this operation.

 ## Setting the vault token